tomakehurst/minimal-mistakes/_docs/record-playback.md

 title: Record and Playback
 toc_rank: 7
 redirect_from: "/record-playback.html"
+description: Recording HTTP exchanges with other APIs and playing them back as stubs.
 ---

 **WireMock has the ability to create stub mappings by recording them